jordanlandry/janninscript/README.md

 ```

 If you are unfamiliar with C++, the print function may look confusing.
-This function allows you to have unlimited parameters of any type, making it so you can run the following code
+This function essentially just allows you to have unlimited parameters of any type, making it so you can run the following code

 `print("Hello!", "I am Jordan.", "My birthday is on February", 6);`

 The above code contains multiple parameters, with both strings and a number, not usually possible in a traditional C++ function.

 ### Math functions